-Rochefort was born in Paris, France.
-He was educated at the Lycée Pierre Corneille in Rouen He was 19 years old when he entered the Centre d'Art Dramatique de la rue Blanche.
+Rochefort was nineteen years old when he entered the Centre d'Art Dramatique de la rue Blanche.
 Later he joined the Conservatoire National.
-After his national service, in 1953, he worked with the Compagnie Grenier Hussenot as a theatre actor for seven years.
-There he was noticed for his ability to play both drama and comedy.
-He then became a television and cinema actor.
-He has also worked as director.
+After completing his national service in 1953, he worked with the Compagnie Grenier Hussenot as a theatre actor for seven years.
+There he was noted for his ability to play both drama and comedy.
+He then became a television and cinema actor, and also worked as director.

-He was to play the title character in The Man Who Killed Don Quixote, after being found as "the perfect Quixote" by director Terry Gilliam.
-Rochefort learned English just for the part.
+He was set to play the lead role in The Man Who Killed Don Quixote, after being found as "the perfect Quixote" by director Terry Gilliam.
+Rochefort learned to speak English just for the part.
 Unfortunately, amongst other production problems, he began suffering from a herniated disc.
 Unable to film for months, production was cancelled.
 A documentary, Lost in La Mancha, was made about the failed production.
-With recent news of the film's possible restart, Rochefort has been recast with Robert Duvall, due to his inability to ride a horse.

 Description above from the Wikipedia article Jean Rochefort, licensed under CC-BY-SA, full list of contributors on Wikipedia.